acumos/system-integration/docs/user-guide.rst

 .. image:: images/AcumosKongAPI.jpg

-*Note: All the configuration data sent through the Admin API is stored in Kong's data store.
+*Note*: All the configuration data sent through the Admin API is stored in Kong's data store.
 Kong is capable of supporting both Postgres and Cassandra as storage backend.
 We have chosen Postgres.

 Kong API component versions